-In the early 1990’s Joyce had the opportunity to purchase the historic River Guild Gallery Center built by Carl Hoerman in the 1930’s.
+Through the first 20-plus years, the galleries flourished, and tourism in the area grew.
+Joyce found the need for yet more space.
+She also felt the need for a gallery with parking.
+Thus, in the late 80s she spied another location that was rich with art history and ripe for renovation.
+The old River Guild Gallery Center, then called Gray Gables, became available.
+Petter was excited about the new Douglas location, and she understood the importance of the Historical River Guild Gallery Center.
+The building constructed in the late 1920s first housed the Douglas Lumber Company before extensive renovations by Carl Hoerman to become the River Guild Gallery Center in 1942.
 Born in Bavaria, Germany, Hoerman was a landscape painter who moved to the United States in 1904, where he studied and worked in architecture until the 1920s.
-After that, he devoted his time to painting, and building a studio in Douglas, Michigan.
-At that time the studio was called River Guild Gallery Building.
-Known as the “dunes painter,” Hoerman’s paintings of West Michigan, as well as of west and southwest America have captured art lovers for decades.
+After that, he devoted his time to painting and building a studio in Saugatuck, Michigan.
+Known as the “dunes painter,” Hoerman’s paintings of West Michigan, as well as of West and Southwest America have captured art lovers for decades.